-We are proud to showcase the talent which fuels the IE Cleantech Program internship for the fall 2020 semester.
+We are proud to showcase the talent which fuels the IE Cleantech Program internship for the spring 2021 semester.
 This team brings a great sense of enthusiasm and ambition to create and share stories about cleantech innovation – all of which are driving economic impact in our region, throughout the Southeast and beyond.
 Our student interns turn their interests and ideas into blogs, podcasts, white papers, videos and webinars.
 And this workforce of the future engages directly with entrepreneurs, founders of startups and executives at global companies – the people who are innovating us all to a cleaner economy and world.

-Our Fall 2020 Team
+Our Spring 2021 Team

 Sascha Medina is a senior from Wilmington, NC, majoring in environmental science and minoring in media & journalism and geography.
 In the summer of 2019, she studied clean technology in China and South Korea sparking her interest in the subject.
 This global experience enhanced her understanding of the link between industrial policy and economic strategy while using clean tech as a lens for gaining insight about how innovation advances in these countries.
 In southeastern North Carolina, fostering clean technology initiatives will help the region reach its sustainability goals.
 Sascha is passionate about the intersection of environmental science, conservation, environmental justice, culture and social accountability.
 She is pushing toward a future where her work encourages environmental awareness, compassion, and action.